 A: Laravel is more accessible for PHP developers, while React suits those comfortable with JavaScript.

-Q2: Can I use Laravel and React together in a project?
+Q2: Can I use Laravel Vs. React together in a project?

 A: Yes, you can integrate React components into a Laravel application for enhanced user interfaces.